KoljaB/TurnVoice/README.md

 turnvoice [-i] <YouTube URL|ID|Local File> [-l] <Translation Language> -e <Engine(s)> -v <Voice(s)> -o <Output File>
 ```

-Define engine and voice for every speaker you want to exchange.

-You can submit multiple engine and voice strings to mix multiple tts systems in one render process.
+Submit a string to the voice parameter for every speaker voice you want to exchange.
+If you define engines, the voices will be assigned to engines submitted.
+If there are more voices than engines defined it uses the first engine.
+If you do define no engine, the coqui engine will be used as default engine.
+If you define no voices a default voice for every engine will be used.

 ### Example Command: